Gladys Zender

 Gladys Rosa Zender de Meier (née Zender Urbina; born 19 October 1939) is a Peruvian model and beauty queen who became the first Latina to win the Miss Universe title.
 She was crowned Miss Peru Universe 1957 by Miss Peru Universe 1956, Lola Sabogal Morzán.

 Miss Universe

-Born to a Swiss father and a Peruvian mother, she won the title of Miss Universe 1957 in Long Beach, California, United States.
+Zender won the title of Miss Universe 1957 in Long Beach, California, United States.

 After being crowned, it was revealed that she was only 17 years old, a few months under the contest's minimum age requirement.
 Pageant officials decided that she could keep the crown after they were told she was considered to be 18 in Peru.